HershyKohn/Quartzmon.Polished/README.md

 ```

 ## Notes
-In clustered environment, it make more sense to host Quarzmin on single dedicated Quartz.NET node in standby mode and implement own `IExecutionHistoryStore` depending on database or ORM framework you typically incorporate.
-Every clustered Quarz.NET node should be configured with `ExecutionHistoryPlugin` and only dedicated node for management may have `QuartzminPlugin`.
+In clustered environment, it make more sense to host Quarzmon on single dedicated Quartz.NET node in standby mode and implement own `IExecutionHistoryStore` depending on database or ORM framework you typically incorporate.
+Every clustered Quarz.NET node should be configured with `ExecutionHistoryPlugin` and only dedicated node for management may have `QuartzmonPlugin`.

 ## License